rytilahti/python-miio/README.md

 [![Coverage Status](https://coveralls.io/repos/github/rytilahti/python-miio/badge.svg?branch=master)](https://coveralls.io/github/rytilahti/python-miio?branch=master)

-This project was started to allow controlling locally available Xiaomi Vacuum cleaner robot with Python (hence the old name, *python-mirobo*), however, thanks to contributors it has been extended to allow controlling other Xiaomi devices using the same protocol.
+This project was started to allow controlling locally available Xiaomi Vacuum cleaner robot with Python (hence the old name, *python-mirobo*), however, thanks to contributors it has been extended to allow controlling other Xiaomi devices using the same protocol called miIO.

 **The project has now been renamed to *python-miio*.
 The *mirobo* python package (as well as the console tool with the same name) are still available, although users of the library are encouraged to start using the *miio* name in their tools.